 Limits mean the transaction, service, lodgement, payment and withdrawal limits set by us at our sole discretion as provided for in section 9;

-Mobile Device means the mobile phone registered to the User(s) of a Business Account;
+Mobile Device means an Android or iOS device meeting the minimum requirements for the Mobile Application registered to the User(s) of a Business Account;

 Originator means a biller authorised to take payments from accounts using a Direct Debit Scheme;